inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 #### HOW DOES DBT WORK
 - DBT adds a data transformation Layer on top of your raw data within your data warehouse.
-- Transformations are defined in this layer using SQL queries.
+- The transformation logic is defined using SQL in the model files.
+- You can also use Jinja, a templating language, to parameterize your SQL queries.
 - The .sql files that define the model and are essentially SELECT statements with no DDL (Data Definition Language) or DML (Data Manipulation Language) operations.
-- DBT compiles the .sql code and creates the DDL or DML statements needed to create and populate the tables based on the model.
+- DBT compiles the .sql code and creates the DDL or DML statements needed to create and populate the tables based on the model and DB you are using.
-- The compute is pushed out to the data warehouse
+- The compiled sql is then executed in the data warehouse.
 - The final structured and transformed data is made available as tables or views in the data warehouse.

 `dbt CORE`
-- essence of dbt
+- Is the essence of dbt
-- open source project that provides the core data transformation and modeling functionality
+- Open source project that provides the core data transformation and modeling functionality
-- builds and runs a dbt project
+- Builds and runs a dbt project
-- includes SQL compilation logic, macros and database adapters
+- Includes SQL compilation logic, macros and database adapters
-- Include a CLI interface
+- Includes a CLI interface

 `dbt CLOUD`
 - SaaS application that extends the capabilities of dbt Core
-- web based IDE that allows you to develop, run and test a dbt project
+- Web based IDE that allows you to develop, run and test a dbt project
 - Offers additional features such as
     - Job orchestration
     - Logging and Alerting
     - Integrated documentation
-- There is a free for individuals
+- There is a free tier for individuals
 <br>
 <br>